FarukValjevac/ResearchSeminar/readme.md

 << import keyring

-<< keyring.set_password("any_key_name", "your_mail", "your_password") -> I would not recommend to do this in a script, because in the scrept your password will be visible if someone has it - instead do it only in the console of your python intepreter.
+<< keyring.set_password("any_key_name", "your_mail", "your_password") -> I would not recommend to do this in a script, because in the script your password will be visible if someone has it - instead do it only in the console of your python intepreter.

 The first parameter ot the set_password methos is the key, second is your mail, and third is your password